DOVE HUNTING FREQUENTLY ASKED QUESTIONS

 No, fortunately Argentina is an epidemic free country and hunting places are extremely safe.

-Yes.
-Nevertheless, we take care of all the paperwork before your arrival.
-For this reason, we need for you to send us prior to your arrival the hunters full name and his passport number.
+Yes, but don’t worry!
+We take care of all the paperwork before your arrival.
+For this reason, we need for you to send us prior to your arrival the hunter’s full name and his passport number.

 The climate in March, April and May is moderate, with temperatures ranging between 59°F and 83°F. Light garments for the day and warmer clothes for mornings and evenings are recommended.
 In June, July and August, the climate can be quite cool with temperatures ranging between 32°F and 68°F. Therefore, warm garments are suggested.
 For all season, we specially recommend raincoats, waterproof boots and camouflage clothing.
 For duck shooting, waders are required.
 For pigeon and dove hunting, shoulder pads, earplugs, and protection goggles are recommended .